Loftie Clock Review: Distraction-Free Smart Alarm Clock

 Our Verdict

-The Loftie Clock effectively banishes your smartphone from the nightstand with its excellent two-phase alarm and premium audio quality.
-While physical menu navigation takes getting used to, the subscription-free sound library and absolute blackout screen make it a clear buy for easily distracted sleepers.
+The Loftie Clock effectively banishes your smartphone with its two-phase alarm and premium audio.
+Buy the Loftie today if you want a subscription-free sound library and an absolute blackout screen to cure your doom-scrolling habit.